-I-8/Imperial Avenue Interchange: The project includes installing two ramps that will provide direct access to southbound Imperial Avenue which will provide connectivity to southern El Centro.
+1. I-8/Imperial Avenue Interchange: The project includes installing two ramps that will provide direct access to southbound Imperial Avenue which will provide connectivity to southern El Centro.
 Work will take place weekdays over regular and extended day shifts for the next two months.
-Westbound I-8/ Imperial Avenue ramps are expected to be reopened early November 2021.
-The El Centro City community identifier is being fabricated and is estimated to be installed in November as well.
+Westbound I-8/Imperial Avenue ramps are expected to be reopened late fall 2021.
+The El Centro City community identifier is being fabricated and is estimated to be installed in November.

-The contractor is continuing with the remaining work of AC paving, sidewalks, bridge rails and other items.
-The project is expected to open to traffic in early 2022, with plant establishment/close out work continuing through 2023.
+The bridge deck pour was completed in late August and concludes the major concrete work.
+The project is expected to open to traffic in late 2021 or early 2022, with plant establishment/close out work continuing through 2023.